xyyuhans/about/index.md

 Deploy image classification models on edge with partner in Research Methodology and Scientific Writing

-Hands-on experience of RNN, Transformer, GNN, Autoencoder, and GAN in Deep Learning D
+Learn CNN, RNN, Transformer, GNN, Autoencoder, and GAN in Deep Learning D

 ### **Programming**

-Hands-on experience of algorithm including Alpha–beta pruning, Hidden Markov Model, and Reinforcement Learning in Artificial Intelligence
+Learn algorithms including Alpha–beta pruning, Hidden Markov Model, and Reinforcement Learning in Artificial Intelligence

-Real-Time Software Development by Ada programming language in Embedded Systems
+Design simple Real-Time Operating Systems by Ada and C in Embedded Systems

 <!-- ### Footer